Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/AlexXuBook1/14DesignYoutube.md

 Number of videos watched per day - 5billion.

-50 million creator on Youtube.80% Us adult see youtube.
+50 million creator on Youtube.
+80% Us adult see youtube.
 Majority in mobile internet traffic.

 Youtube is available in 85 different language.